Alabama family pleads for return of son missing on family trip in Japan

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Amanda Musa, Junko Ogura and Yumi Asada contributed to this report.
+CNN’s Amanda Musa, Junko Ogura, Yumi Asada and Chris Boyette contributed to this report.